 In the final essay, Myth Today, Barthes lays out his theory of modern mythology after summarizing the Semiology of Saussure.
 For Barthes, much of the meaning that is circulated in modern times is ideology which can serve as a mask for social contradictions, much as Rousseau wrote that polite society is a mask that conceals brutality and oppression.
 As a left leaning intellectual, Barthes was particularly concerned with nationalist messages of peace, freedom and equality that conceal class conflicts and colonial domination.
 The famous example is Barthes’ scornful analysis of the cover of an issue of Paris Match, a French equivalent of Newsweek or Time magazine, that he found in a barbershop.
-Barthes argues that it is clearly propaganda for French colonialism, the young black soldier’s salute signifying not only loyalty to France, but that the French government and military are loved and supported by Africans, that “all her sons, without any colour discrimination, faithfully serve under her flag”.
+Barthes argues that it is clearly propaganda for French colonialism, the young black soldier’s salute signifying not only loyalty to France, but that the French government and military are loved and supported by Africans, that “all her sons, without any color discrimination, faithfully serve under her flag”.
 The boy’s loyalty signifies the faithfulness of France to liberty, equality and community, “Liberté, égalité, fraternité”, the national motto.

-Foucault is deeply critical of any claim to absolute or objective knowledge, distrusts binary dichotomies such as good/bad, true/false, opinion/knowledge or sane/insane, and argues that truth is a struggle between competing forces, institutions and interpretations.
+Foucault became fascinated with the complexity of the history of good and evil, ‘sane’ and ‘insane’ in the history of psychiatry, ‘normal’ and ‘perverse’ in the history of sexuality, ‘legal’ and ‘criminal’ in the history of justice and prisons, arguing that truth is a struggle between competing forces, institutions and interpretations.
 Like Barthes, Foucault argues that truth is complex and historical, but ideology attempts to mask this by presenting clear exclusive divisions between opposites.
 Institutions must support binary divisions to maintain power and pronounce themselves objective holders of genuine knowledge and truth.
 This bends our view of reality such that the dominant system (religion, science, politics, etc) is simply identified with truth and the messy historical process and evolution of systems of thought is obscured.

 On one side, giving an institution the right to distinguish the sane from the insane is quite sane and sober.
 On the other, when one looks at the complex history of uses and abuses of these categories, one can find much that is outright insanity.
 Are the institutions sane or insane, just or unjust?
 How can we know so simply, when these institutions determine their own sanity, their own ability to be good or embody justice and truth?
 For Foucault, knowledge is always involved with power, just as for Nietzsche truth is always involved with desire.
 We have all heard ‘Knowledge is Power!’ as a good thing, but for Foucault knowledge is not only enabling freedom, it is at the same time domination and control, a contradiction we and the institution would often like to ignore.